 Hello, readers and writers!

-In middle school, I moved on to earlier novels.
-Now I was in the YA category, picking out any covers that looked flowery and girly.
-Some of the books I read could be considered chick-lit more than romance, but they were still all I devoured.
-Sarah Dessen became a favorite of mine, and no other YA novelists seem to compare to her in that category.
-So she remained my favorite for a very long time, all the way into adulthood.
+- During my adolescence: In middle school, I moved on to the YA category, picking out any covers that looked flowery and girly.
+Many of the books I read could be considered chick-lit more than romance, but they were still all I devoured.
+Sarah Dessen became a favorite of mine, and no other YA novelists seem to compare to her in that category for me.
+She remained my favorite for all the way into adulthood.

-At 21 I decided I wanted to be an author.
+- After my 21st birthday: I decided and finally declared to the people closest to me that I wanted to be an author.
 I’d done a lot of soul-searching and failing in college before finally making that decision.
-I was scared out of my mind when I admitted it to my boyfriend, worried he wasn’t going to support me, but he did.
+I had been scared out of my mind when I admitted it to my boyfriend, worried he wasn’t going to support me, but he did.
 In fact, he pushed me.
 He said, “If it’s something you love, then you’ll make time for it.”
-Of course, at first that pissed me off, but then I realized he was right.
 I started looking into the YA and New Adult romance world, thinking that’s where I wanted to go.

 - I discovered Kindle Unlimited.